olekli/DrResult/README.md

     print(a[7])   # IndexError
     return result

-result = func([1, 2, 3])    # AssertionError
+result = func([1, 2, 3])    # Panic!
 ```
-... then it will raise an `AssertionError` preserving the stack trace and the message of the original exception.
+... then it will raise `Panic` preserving the stack trace and the original exception.

-This way all unexpected exceptions are normalised to `AssertionError`.
+This way all unexpected exceptions are normalised to `Panic`.

 Please note that a `@noexecpt` function does not return a result but just the return type itself.